Springfield, MO | Dr. Randi Green DMD, LVIF

 "Mouth breathing usually begins in response to an airway obstruction such as allergies, an illness, enlarged tonsils and adenoids, or a deviated septum."

 Mouth breathing can also become a habit that remains once the obstruction is eliminated.
 Normal facial development is reliant upon proper nasal breathing.

-Watch Dr. Anne-Maree Cole's video about Working in Harmony with Nature - Dr. Green studies and trains under Dr. Anne-Maree Cole at the Las Vegas Institute.
+Watch Dr. Anne-Maree Cole's video about Facial Growth and Development and Working in Harmony with Nature - Dr. Randi Green studies and trains under physiologic dentist, Dr. Anne-Maree Cole at the Las Vegas Institute.

-*It's almost one hour long, but we think what she is says is too important to not share with our guests and patients.*
+If you have time watch this one too.
+It's almost one hour long, but we think what Dr. Cole says is too important to not share with our guests and patients.